 - Install locks on cabinets to keep away any potentially dangerous items such as guns, medicine, toxic cleaning substances, alcohol, matches and lighters, and dangerous utensils and tools.

 - Make sure the hot-water heater operates at the lowest possible level to reduce the chances of burns.

 - Install active fire hydrants and extinguishers and check that the smoke and carbon monoxide detectors work perfectly.

 When establishing a daily task plan, ensure you schedule wisely.
 Some tasks, like medical appointments and bathing, are easier when the person is most alert and refreshed.
 Prioritize such tasks.
 Allow some flexibility for spontaneous activities or particularly difficult days to make it less taxing on your patient.
 Consider your patient too.
 What does your patient like doing?
 What do they dislike doing?
 Try and make each day different but engaging and interesting.

 As time goes by, some tasks may become more difficult for your patient to do on their own.
 They may begin to lose control and even full use of their senses.
 Always reassure them by celebrating little efforts.
 It could be small things like buttoning a shirt, combing hair, things that were once so easy but now so difficult.

 Beware of Caregiver Burnout

 Taking care of a patient with dementia is a very demanding job.
 As the disease progresses, more and more tasks will have to be done with you making the days even longer.
-Coupled with stubborn and sometimes challenging patients, you may be pushed to your wits’ end.
+Coupled with stubborn and sometimes very difficult patients, you may be pushed to your wits’ end.
 Plan for rest breaks to rejuvenate yourself and give your mind a break.
-Organize for someone to take over some days of the week to allow you time to take care of yourself.
+Organize for someone to take over some days of the week to allow you time to take care of yourself too.
 Keep an open mind and remain flexible as things are likely to change without warning, and you need to be ready to adjust or ease into the new normal comfortably.